AdaCore/spark2014/docs/lrm/source/subprograms.rst

    Output which are of an unconstrained array subtype, an unconstrained discriminated subtype, a tagged type, or a type having a subcomponent of an unconstrained discriminated subtype.
-[Tagged types are mentioned in this rule in anticipation of a later version of |SPARK| in which the current restriction on uses of the 'Class attribute is relaxed; currently there is no way to read or otherwise depend on the underlying tag of an **out** mode formal parameter or a ``global_item`` with a ``mode_selector`` of Output of a tagged type.]
+[Tagged types are mentioned in this rule in anticipation of a later version of |SPARK| will support them.]

    .. ifconfig:: Display_Trace_Units